RHEAGROUP/blazormessagepackexperiment/README.md

   - Edge - version 115.0.1901.183 (Official build) (64-bit)
 The results are presented below.
 The numbers per iteration are not absolutes, the data we are after is the difference between MessagePack and JSON.

-The REST requests are performed 50 times using varrious payload sizes of 2, 20, 200, 2000, 20000 objects.
+The REST requests are performed 50 times using varrious payload sizes of 2, 20, 200, 2000, and 20000 objects.
 The table below shows the results for the 3 browsers and 2 deserialization formats.
 Even though the table does show a difference in performance between the browsers, the focus here is on the performance difference between System.Text.Json and MessagePack.

 > RESULT: from the numbers we can state that MessagePack deserialization is approximately 3 times faster than System.Text.Json deserialization.
 For large payloads, Firefox outperforms Chrome and Edge in both the MessagePack and Json case with a factor of 3 to 4.

 | Brosser | Serialization | nr of objects | payload size [bytes] | mean deserilization time [ms] |
 | ------- | ------------- | --------------| -------------------- | ----------------------------- |